 For further information contact the Center's director, Dr. Thomas Edwards, firstname.lastname@example.org

 The cross-disciplinary Bachelor of Science in Engineering (BSE) combines learning from several areas to create unique skillsets that are highly marketable.
 A curriculum that takes courses from several departments creates study tracks or provides a basis for further study in business, law, medicine or further study in an engineering graduate program.
-The tracks include
+The interdisciplinary tracks include:

 - Computer and Software Engineering